The Best Hiking Boots for Men Review

 Nikwax offers the most complete line of leather and fabric conditioners, including products for suede, nubuck, and full grain leather.
 These come in spray-on versions, or in liquid versions that are applied with a sponge.
 Atsko SNO-SEAL, a beeswax-based waterproofing for leather, is time tested and works great.
 Apply it by rubbing it on, and gently heating with a hair dryer to melt it into the leather.
 Leather conditioners will need to be reapplied every few months to yearly, depending on how many miles you put on your footwear.
 Nikwax products that are designed for synthetic fabrics work well on lightweight hikers that have mixed materials uppers.
 Using a fabric treatment that maintains the DWR of synthetic materials on the upper means they will absorb less water, remain more breathable, and dry quicker.

 One of the most valuable tricks for prolonging the life expectancy of your footwear is applying a seam sealer to the stitching in high wear areas.
 Spend $8 for a tube and 20 minutes applying it to high wear seams and you can double the life of your seams.
 It might not look pretty, but you'll be glad you gripped 'em.
 Uppers commonly wear out on the seams on the inside and outside of the forefoot, where the boot flexes with each step.
-The Power Matic, Kinesis Pro and Altitude V have a one-piece leather construction here, and don't suffer this wear.
+The Bora2 has a one-piece leather construction here, and doesn't suffer this wear.
 All the other models have seams in these areas.
 Regardless of the type of materials and thread used, these are weak points.
 Small amounts of dirt and sand work their way into these seams and act like internal sandpaper on the thread.
 These areas are also prone to scuffing on rock and roots.
 Applying Seam Grip, or a similar sealer, to these areas will keep out dirt and sand, increases scuff resistance, and has the added benefit of keeping water out.
 If you plan to abuse your footwear by surfing scree slopes or traversing rocky areas, applying a seam sealer to every visible thread on the upper is a great idea.

 Boots get muddy and dirty, inside and out, but cleaning them regularly, especially of mud and sand, will prolong their life.
 A soft bristle brush and warm water perform the trick best on the outer boot.
 Using the least pressure necessary, remove all visible mud, dirt, and debris.
 Do your best to let wet boots dry slowly, out of direct sunlight.